-In cPouta, Windows installations are possible in principle, but Windows licenses need to be arranged by the user himself.
+In cPouta, Windows installations are possible in principle, but Windows licenses need to be arranged by the user herself.
 The most common case for GIS Windows software is ArcGIS, the easiest way to use some ArcGIS functionality is to install ArcGIS Server for Linux in a cPouta environment and run ArcPy scripts, see instructions for that.

 Performance hints for geocomputing